233 – Personnel Early Warning System (PEWS)

 E. The employee’s division commander shall review the written response with the bureau commander prior to any further action being taken.
 This review will take place within fourteen (14) days from the date the immediate supervisor submits correspondence in compliance with Section III (D) of this policy.

-F. A copy of the PEWS advisory memorandum and the supervisor’s correspondence detailing the personal improvement or training plan for the employee shall be forwarded to the H.E.A.R.D. and maintained in the employee’s permanent personnel file.
+F. A copy of the PEWS advisory memorandum and the supervisor’s correspondence detailing the personal improvement or training plan for the employee shall be forwarded to the HR and maintained in the employee’s permanent personnel file.

 G. In cases where activation of PEWS involves an employee holding the rank of captain or professional staff member administrator, the bureau commander shall review the employee files and take the follow-up measures outlined in this policy.